Sandpile models: The Abelian sandpile model / chip-firing game on a finite graph

 \begin{exercise} Show that if there is a unique $x \in V$ such that $x \sim s$, then $E_x$ restricted to $\cR_G$ is the identity. (\emph{Hint:} Show that ${\bf 1}_x$ equals the sum of the rows of $\Delta'_G$.
 This is a special case of Dhar's ``multiplication by identity test''; see \cite{Dhar90}.) \end{exercise}

 \begin{exercise} Suppose that $V \subset \Z^d$, and $G$ is the wired graph induced by $V$.
 Show that if $p(x) > 0$ for all $x \in V$ such that $x \sim s$, then the sandpile Markov chain is irreducible.
-(That is, in this case the condition imposed on $p$ in Theorem \ref{thm:recurrent} can be sybstantially relaxed.) \end{exercise}
+(That is, in this case the condition imposed on $p$ in Theorem \ref{thm:recurrent} can be substantially relaxed.)
+See \cite{MRZ01}. \end{exercise}